eclifford/generator-testudo/README.md

 Testudo works with **Sass-Globbing** to automatically include all module specific SASS into your main SASS stylesheet.

+#### Stylus

+Stylus automatically includes globbing import support.
+All stylus files in the `modules/` directory will be automatically included in your main stylesheet.

 #### Testing Modules

-Testudo has a customized RequireJS Karma runner to find all test specs following the convention of `**/*Spec.coffee` in your `app/modules/` folder and running them with Karma in the `grunt test:unit` task.
+Testudo has a customized RequireJS Karma runner to find all test specs following the convention of `**/*Spec.coffee` in your `app/modules/` folder and running them with Karma in the `testudo test:unit` task.

 Because Testudo uses Require to load test specs your specs themselves should be wrapped in a define block and should use RequireJS to load the objects to test.
 This allows granular unit specific testing and allows for much greater flexibility in substituting mocks through dependency injection.